-The Post-MFA Certificate in the Teaching of Creative Writing program, offered by the Creative Writing Department of the Division of Graduate and Professional Studies, is open to any student holding an MFA in Creative Writing from AULA or another accredited institution, and requires one semester beyond the completion of the MFA degree.
-During this term the student engages in systematic study of the theory and practice of teaching creative writing and composition, a salutary preparation for working in classroom and workshop settings at any educational level.
+The Post-MFA Certificate in the Teaching of Creative Writing program, offered by the Creative Writing Department of the Division of Graduate and Professional Studies, is open to any student holding an MFA in Creative Writing from Antioch University Los Angeles (AULA) or another accredited institution, and requires one semester beyond the completion of the MFA degree.
+During this semester, the student engages in systematic study of the theory and practice of teaching creative writing and composition, a salutary preparation for working in classroom and workshop settings at any educational level.

 Although the Post-MFA Certificate in the Teaching of Creative Writing is not a formal teaching “credential,” it benefits the following groups:

-- MFA holders who desire to improve their marketability as teachers
+- MFA holders who desire to improve their marketability as teachers; and

 Note: The California Community College system does not recognize either the MFA or the Post-MFA Certificate as a valid teaching credential for instructors of English.
-The Post-MFA Certificate is not a program that leads to a teaching credential for secondary or elementary education.
+In addition, the Post-MFA Certificate is not a program that leads to a teaching credential for secondary or elementary education.

 PMFA Program Learning Outcomes

 All Post-MFA students incorporate five program learning outcomes and activities into their project period work.
 The first four of these are accomplished during the student's supervised teaching placement (overseen by the on-site supervisor) and one in the student's independent research on creative writing pedagogy (overseen by the AULA pedagogy mentor).

 1. Demonstrate an understanding of and commitment to the range of responsibilities required of an apprentice teacher who is learning to become a professional educator.
 These responsibilities include, but are not limited to, the following:

 - Accountability to all chains of command (on-site teaching supervisor, PMFA mentor, Creative Writing Department chair, and Creative Writing Department office)

 - Professional demeanor in all activities related to the program and one's teaching assignment